Bernese Mountain Dog

 Jam packed with news, tips and advice on how to provide the best possible care for your Bow Wow or Meow!

-Bernese Mountain Dog Facts!
+Bernese Mountain Dog facts!

-Many celebrities have owned Bernese Mountain Dogs, including Courtney Cox & David Arquette, Ben Roethlisberger, Joel Benenson, Frank Ocean, and Hilary Duff.
+• Many celebrities have owned Bernese Mountain Dogs, including Courtney Cox & David Arquette, Ben Roethlisberger, Joel Benenson, Frank Ocean, and Hilary Duff.

-Read all you need to know about insuring a Bernese Mountain Dog
+Thinking about insuring a Bernese Mountain Dog

 Learn more